Landscape Oil Paintings:

 Hyperrealism Art David Patch Artist

 Pencil drawing which I did in various grades of lead, to see how far I could push this medium.
 Size A3.
+Winning work in the 2025 American Art Awards.
 An object of industrial beauty.

 © David Patch